 4) Two-page statement of teaching experience and philosophy; and

 5) Names and contact information for at least three references who will provide letters upon request from the search committee.

-The application should be submitted via e-mail to Prof. Prabhakar Misra (firstname.lastname@example.org), Chairman, Appointments, Promotions and Tenure Committee, Department of Physics and Astronomy, Howard University, 2355 6th Street, NW, Washington, DC 20059.
-The position is expected to be filled effective August 16, 2021.
-Applications will be accepted and reviewed until the position is filled.
+The application should be submitted via e-mail to Prof. Silvina Gatica (firstname.lastname@example.org), Chair, Appointments, Promotions and Tenure Committee, Department of Physics and Astronomy, Howard University, 2355 6th Street, NW, Washington, DC 20059.
+The position is expected to be filled effective August 16, 2022.
+Review of applications will begin on January 18, 2022 and continue until the position is filled.

 The University does not discriminate on the basis of race, color, national and ethnic origin, sex, sexual orientation, gender or gender identity, marital status, religion, disability or protected veterans status.
 Veterans and people with disabilities are encouraged to apply.
 Inquiries regarding provisions for persons with disabilities or veterans status, Equal Employment Opportunity and Title IX should be directed to the Office of Employee Relations and Equal Employment Opportunity at 202-806-1280.